compts/structkit/README.md

 [Docs](https://structkit.codehyouka.xyz/api) |

 ## Why Structkit
-A Javascript library that make easier in working with arrays, number,object, String and etc.
+A Typescript library that make easier in working with arrays, number,object, String and etc.

 ## Download

-To download this JS library and install in your local library
+To download this TS library and install in your local library
  * [Core build](https://raw.githubusercontent.com/compts/structkit/main/dist/web/structkit-full.iife.js) ([~74KB](https://raw.githubusercontent.com/compts/structkit/main/dist/web/structkit-full.iife.js))

 Using npm to install in your project folder: